thegooddocsproject/templates/.github/PULL_REQUEST_TEMPLATE.md

 ### Overall usability - PULL REQUEST REVIEWER ONLY

 - [ ] The scope of the template set is appropriate, meaning it is not too simple or overly complex (i.e. it needs to be expanded or broken into multiple smaller templates).
-- [ ] The template is complete and comphrehensive.
+- [ ] The template is complete and comprehensive.
 - [ ] The template set is well-organized and the contents flow in a logical order.
 - [ ] The template is well-written and clear.
 - [ ] The template set provides sufficient guidance about how to fill it in and implement the template in a documentation project.